South Ural

 About South Ural

-South Ural Nature Reserve protects 252,824 hectares of mountain forests and alpine meadows in the Republic of Bashkortostan, encompassing the highest peaks of the Southern Urals.
-Established in 1978, the reserve preserves pristine mountain ecosystems on both slopes of the Ural divide between Europe and Asia.
+South Ural Nature Reserve protects 252,800 hectares of mountain forests and alpine meadows in Bashkortostan (with a small portion in Chelyabinsk Oblast), encompassing the highest peaks of the Southern Urals.
+[1] Established in 1978, the reserve is the largest zapovednik in the Southern Urals and preserves pristine mountain ecosystems on both slopes of the Ural divide between Europe and Asia.
+The dominant feature is Mount Yamantau (1,640 m), the highest peak in the entire Southern Urals, located at the heart of the reserve.

 Wildlife Ecosystems

-Brown bear, moose, wild reindeer (isolated mountain population), lynx, wolverine, and wolf.
-Over 180 bird species including golden eagle and peregrine falcon.
+Brown bear, moose, wild reindeer (an isolated mountain population), lynx, wolverine, and wolf inhabit the reserve.
+[1] Over 168 bird species have been recorded, including 132 nesting species, with golden eagle and peregrine falcon among the notable raptors.
 Mountain streams support native trout populations.
-The wild reindeer population is genetically isolated and conservation-significant.
+The wild reindeer population is genetically isolated and of significant conservation interest.
+A total of 50 mammal species and 13 predator species have been documented.

 Flora Ecosystems